Collurinho/LocationApp/README.md

 # LocationApp

-This app developed completely in Jetpack Compose.
+Hello there!
+This is my first app developed completely in Jetpack Compose.

+## About the project

+This app get position of users on click the button.
+The position will be update also when user is in moviment, without press another  one time that button.

-## Requirements
+## Build With

-- Android 10 or more
+- Android Studio

-## Installation
+- Kotlin

 ---------